BurkeBomb/reconciliation-starter/README.md

 - the amount recorded by your practice
 - a `difference` column (bank minus practice)
-- a `status` column indicating if payments match or which file is missing the entry
+- a `status` column indicating if payments match or which file is missing the entry Amounts are considered a match if their difference is within a small tolerance (default `0.01`).

 ### Column Options